Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson01/js01Tasks.md

 - Log more detailed information to the console (like "Page loaded at [time]")

 ### Grading Yourself:
-- ✅ Alert works on page load
+- Alert works on page load
-- ✅ External JS file is properly linked
+- External JS file is properly linked
-- ✅ Content appears on the page
+- Content appears on the page
-- ✅ Console shows messages
+- Console shows messages
-- ✅ Code has clear comments
+- Code has clear comments
-- ✅ No errors in the console
+- No errors in the console

+### Submitting Your Work:
+- Create a new Repo in GitHub called SEWD1JavaScript
+- Ensure all of your files you've made for this task are in the same folder and push them all to the GitHub Repo you made
+- Submit a link to the public Repo in Google Classroom

 ---